Cirm423/Pipelines/ATAC-seq/Readme.md

 > samples/sample_1/sample_1_R1.fastq.gz

-This last approach is the preferred one.
+This latter approach is the preferred one.

-**If only the column fq1 is filled, snakemake will run the pipeline as single end.
+**If only the column fq1 is filled, snakemake will try to run the pipeline as single end.
 If both fq1 and fq2 are filled, snakemake will run the pipeline as paired end.
 Whether SRA accession samples are considered paired or single end is determined by the *single_end* setting activation in *config.yaml*.
+This setting should be set accordingly even for fq only runs as some steps make use of it.
 If both SRA and fastq.gz are present, snakemake will use the fastq.**

 The fragment_len_mean and fragment_len_sd refer to the sequencing fragments mean and standard deviation, they can be put in the pipeline if known but are not necessary and the pipeline still doesn't consider them.